 Rich Dad Poor Dad Summary

-Occasionally I get so much information that comes across my desk that finding material to write about is a cinch.
+Occasionally, I receive so much information on my desk that finding material to write about is a cinch.

 Some of his recommendations that have become quite popular are: